ShinyTrinkets/twofold.ts/docs/similar.md

 general.

 Because it was never finished, I don't know what was the direction of the project.
-However, from the examples and code, TwoFold seems to be a more general templating application.
+From the examples and code, TwoFold seems to be a more general templating application.

 ---